 As seen on

 I have been passionate about dogs since childhood.
 Having owned many rescue dogs of varying breeds or mixtures, I currently live with my senior dog, a Bullmastiff called Hope and a Doberman called Hugo. .
 Previously I have owned German Shepherd dogs, Terriers, Border Collies, Mastiffs and their crosses and mongrels, or what I call ‘natures dogs!’
 In addition I’ve fostered many other breeds or types of dog.

 Unlike some trainers who may train their own dogs to obedience competition standard and purposely choose breeds of dog suitable for this, I have personal experience of the breeds of dogs not always thought to be very trainable.
 This has given me experience of how to train these types of dogs and empathy for those who own these more challenging breeds!

 I enjoy the challenge of taking on those dogs that require rehabilitation; dogs with identified problems that some rescue organisations may find difficult to permanently home.

 Initially I began holding dog training classes for Coleg Glan Hafren Tertiary College as part of a Saturday class pilot scheme.
-However, the response to these classes was so overwhelming that I started classes of my own.
+However, the response to these classes was so overwhelming that I started classes of my own in Cardiff.
 These too took off and, responding to even greater demand, I started classes in Barry, Vale of Glamorgan.
 We currently only hold classes in Cardiff due to the demand for our behavioural and one to one services.

 After I had gained suitable, extensive practical experience and achieved nationally recognised academic qualifications, I progressed to becoming a canine behaviourist/psychologist.